Weekend Stock Market Outlook – May 29 2022

 ANALYSIS

-The stock market outlook remains in a downtrend, although stocks rebounded broadly to close the week.
+The stock market outlook remains in a downtrend, with many investors experiencing bear market volatility for the first time.

 Technical analysis of daily SPX prices